Energy efficiency tips

 Entertainment Gaming Console

 Devices are used all over the home and are usually forgotten when it comes to reducing energy in the home or office.
-They can account for up to 10% of you're electricity bill.
+They can account for up to 10% of your electricity bill.
 TV's, gaming consoles, laptops still use electricity even when they are turned off.
 This is known as phantom power.

 • Try unplugging them when they are not in use or use a smart strip to lower the electricity use.